aileot/nvim-thyme/README.md

 If `.nvim-thyme.fnl` is missing at `vim.fn.stdpath('config')` on nvim startup, you will be asked for confirmation.
-Once you agree, a new `.nvim-thyme.fnl` will be generated with recommended settings there.
+Once you agree, a new `.nvim-thyme.fnl` will be generated to `vim.fn.stdpath('config')` with recommended settings there.
 The generated file is a copy of [.nvim-thyme.fnl.example][.nvim-thyme.fnl.example].

 For all the available options, see the [section](./docs/reference.md#options-in-nvim-thymefnl) in the reference.